 You do not have to pay for hosting with WordPess.com.
 Since WordPress.com hosts the site for you there will be limits to what you can.
 If you are just interested in publishing content without worrying about building a site WordPress.com is an option you might want to consider.

-WordPress.com offers free hosting, backups, security, and offers hundreds of themes.
+WordPress.com offers free hosting, backups, and security, and offers hundreds of themes.

 For a complete list of what each has to offer visit,